WHAT DOES YOUR HEEL PAIN MEAN?

 You're not alone, however.
 A majority of the American population experiences misalignment due to over-pronation.
 Over-pronation can become even more excessive when you wear unsupportive shoes and walk on hard, unnatural surfaces.

-There are several ways in which you can treat foot heel pain at home or without surgery.
+There are several ways in which you can treat foot and heel pain at home or without resorting to surgery.
+Discuss these with your physician first to determine the best course of action for you.

-It may also be possible to make a more active recovery with the assistance of orthopedic shoes or orthotic inserts.
-These shoes help mitigate the symptoms of heel pain.
+Whether you are shopping for women’s shoes or men’s shoes, it may also be possible to make a more active recovery with the assistance of orthopedic shoes or orthotic insoles (shoe inserts).
+These comfortable shoes are specifically designed to help mitigate the symptoms of heel pain.
 A groundbreaking study shows Vionic sandals effectively alleviate heel pain.*

 For more serious cases of heel pain, your podiatrist may recommend physical therapy, injection therapy, night splints and orthotic devices.
 In the most extreme cases, surgery may be an option.